 By Iris Stone

-Each of these top schools offers at least one full program for students seeking a bachelor's degree in marketing (not just a business administration degree with a concentration in marketing).
-In addition, they each maintain an overall undergraduate graduation rate of at least 50%.
+- One full program for students seeking a degree in marketing (not a business administration degree with a concentration in marketing)

 20. Eastern University